curvelogic/eucalypt/docs/philosophy-lang.md

   use in the sense of offering a rich and powerful toolkit.
 You may not think it achieves either.

-- **eucalypt** values familiarity more in the "shallower" parts of the language where it only requires a couple of mental leaps for the average programmer in these areas - (ab)use of catenation being the key one.
+- **eucalypt** values familiarity mostly in the "shallower" parts of the language where it only requires a couple of mental leaps for the average programmer in these areas - the (ab)use of catenation being the key one.

-- However, **eucalypt** shouldn't be ashamed of its dusty corners.
-Dusty corners are areas where novices and experts alike can get trapped and lose time but they're also rich seams for experimentation, innovation and discovery[^5].
+- However, **eucalypt** isn't ashamed of its dusty corners.
+Dusty corners are areas where novices and experts alike can get trapped and lose time but they're also rich seams for experimentation, innovation and discovery.
 If you have to venture too far off-piste to find what you need, we'll find a way to bring it onto the nursery slopes but we won't close off the mountain.

 ---

 #### Footnotes

-[^1]: ...often a result of underfamiliarity with the alternatives.

-[^2]: Actually the real benefit of fluent interfaces in Java is they
-	offer a cheap user interface for configuration of APIs by leveraging your IDE's autocomplete capability.

-[^3]: If I didn't call them that, someone else would.
+[^1]: If I didn't call them that, someone else would.

-[^4]: Applicative Programming with Effects, Conor McBride and Ross
+[^2]: Applicative Programming with Effects, Conor McBride and Ross
 	Paterson.
 (2008)
 	http://www.staff.city.ac.uk/~ross/papers/Applicative.html

-[^5]: "A man of genius makes no mistakes.
-His errors are volitional
-	and are the portals to discovery." - James Joyce, Ulysses